 - Drain the asparagus chunks and, using a hand blender or food processor, mix the asparagus and cream together.

-- Pour into a non-stick tart dish and decorate with the asparagus spears.
-I like to sprinkle over some lightly toasted pine nuts for a crunchy texture.
+- Pour into a non-stick tart dish and decorate with the reserved asparagus spears.
+Sprinkle over some pine nuts or sesame seeds for an optional crunch.

 - Bake in the oven for 40 minutes until golden.